31 Easy High Protein Dinner Recipes for Weight Loss | Healthy & Delicious Meal Ideas

 Grilled Chicken with Quinoa & Veggies

-Served with succulent grilled chicken breast, fluffy quinoa, and roasted vegetables - a perfect post-workout meal.
-Quinoa itself is a great grain and complete protein and contains all nine essential amino acids.
+Served with Juicy grilled chicken breast, fluffy quinoa, and roasted vegetables - a perfect post-workout meal.
+Quinoa itself is a great grain and a complete protein and contains all nine essential amino acids.
 In short, it's a protein-powered meal along with cucumber, tomato, bell pepper, red onion, etc.

 You can also add sweet potatoes or broccoli, spinach, corn, etc. If you want, I sometimes add toasted nuts (almonds, walnuts, pecans) or seeds (sunflower, pumpkin).
 It pairs beautifully with lentil or vegetable soup.
 However, many people serve this salad as a side dish with a lean protein source like grilled fish or tofu steaks.